This Guide Memo provides specific guidelines for conferring non-taxable gifts or awards upon eligible University employees.

 b.
 Taxable Gifts/Awards

 The cost of gifts or awards that fail to meet one or more of the IRS requirements outlined in this policy may be paid personally and reimbursed by the University using the Oracle Financials reimbursement application or purchased using a University PCard.
 The name of the employee, his/her employee ID number and occasion for the gift must be included on the request, or included in the PCard verification information, to ensure timely processing of the request.
 All reimbursements processed for these types of gifts will be sent to the Payroll Department and the amounts will be included in the employee's W2 or 1099 forms.
-For more information, see Guide Memo 5.4.3: Reimbursement of Expenses.
+For more information, see Guide Memo 5.4.2: Business and Travel Expenses.
 Any gift purchased using the PCard must be clearly identified in the business purpose as being a gift.
 The PCard verifier must be able to provide tax information to Disbursements upon request in order to properly complete any required tax reporting to the recipient.
 Failure to do so will result in loss of card privileges.

 For more information about employee gifts, please contact the appropriate local human resources manager.